jonabaptistella/kirby-download-monitor/README.md

 Kirby Download Monitor allows you to get more insights in your downloads;

-- Hide the downloadpatch for your assets.
+- Hide the downloadpath for your assets.
 - Monitor the hits for every download.
 - Get detailed logs for every download.
 - All downloads centralized in one place.